searchisko/searchisko/documentation/rest-api/management/contributor.md

   data to this contributor.
 Key in the structure marks type of identifier (eg. jboss.org username, github username), value in structure is identifier itself used during mapping.
+* `roles` - List of additional roles that authenticated user has.

 Example of contributor configuration: